MI Savings Portfolios

 BlackRock may use its discretion to de-risk or re-risk by amounts other than those stated above.

 When market risk goes up, markets have tended to fall, as you can see from the chart below.
-By moving into safer investments, savers may be cushioned from the worst of these falls.
+By moving into safer investments when volatility gets too high, savers may be cushioned from the worst of these falls.

 Line graph depicting Market value (FTSE 100 unit price range 3000 to 7000), against Market risk (FTSE V/X unit price range 5 to 55) from 2008 to 2013.

 Risk management in practice

 The chart shows how the process could have worked during the credit crunch, if the funds had been available at that time.

 Line graph depicting the return (range between £60 to £110) of a fund with safeguard and a fund without safeguard, between July 2007 and July 2010.

 Source: BlackRock.
 Returns show how MI Savings (M) could have performed, based on its asset allocation at launch in April 2013 (43.8% overseas equity, 26.3% UK equity, 27.3% bonds and 2.6% global property).
 The chart assumes that the mix of investments only changes when the fund de-risks or re-risks.
 In reality, BlackRock would have changed it to adapt to market conditions too.
 The fund didn't exist over this period, so the chart is for illustration only.
 Past performance, whether simulated or actual, isn't a reliable indicator of future performance.